-- 1.1 Where the public holiday falls on a day that would not otherwise be a working day for the employee and the employee works on any part of the day, Payment will be: - a) For employees with an ordinary hourly rate less than \$26.928, then payment for hours worked will be at ordinary time plus \$13.46 - b) For employees with an ordinary hourly rate of \$26.928 or greater, then payment for hours worked will be at time and one half - c) Hours worked on night shift on a public holiday will be paid at double time. - 15.2 Where the public holiday falls on a day that would normally be a working day for an employee, and the employee works on any part of that day, the employee will be paid as in clause 15.1, but in addition the employee will also be given an alternative holiday at a later date. - 15.3 Should Christmas Day, Boxing Day, New Year's Day or 2 January fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 15.1 for time worked on the public holiday and then at weekend rates for the time worked on the corresponding weekday.
+- 1.1 Where the public holiday falls on a day that would not otherwise be a working day for the employee and the employee works on any part of the day, Payment will be at double time (T2). - 15.2 Where the public holiday falls on a day that would normally be a working day for an employee, and the employee works on any part of that day, the employee will be paid as in clause 15.1, but in addition the employee will also be given an alternative holiday at a later date. - 15.3 Should Christmas Day, Boxing Day, New Year's Day or 2 January fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 15.1 for time worked on the public holiday and then at weekend rates for the time worked on the corresponding weekday.
 Only one alternative holiday will be granted in respect of each public holiday. - 15.4 Should Waitangi Day or Anzac Day fall on a Saturday or Sunday, and an employee is required to work (including being on call and called out) on both the public holiday and the week day to which the observance would otherwise be transferred, the employee will be paid in accordance with clause 15.1 for time worked on the public holiday and then at ordinary rates for the time worked on the Monday.
 Only one alternative holiday will be granted in respect of each public holiday. - 15.5 Where a public holiday falls on a day that would normally be a working day for an employee and the employee takes that day as a holiday, the employee will be paid their relevant daily pay for that day. - 15.6 If an employee is on call and is not called in to work, the employee is also entitled to an alternative holiday if the nature of the restriction imposed by the on call condition on the employee's freedom of action is such that, for all practical purposes, the employee has not had a whole holiday.